-Mrs. Mary K. Bloetjes, Head; Alice Burgoin, Carol Connaughton, Kathleen Cutlar, Regina Gottlieb, Marie Knickrehm, Karla Longrée, Aimee Moore, Dorothy Proud.
+Mrs. Mary K. Bloetjes, Head; Alice Burgoin, Carol Connaughton, Regina Gottlieb, Kathleen Cutlar, Marie Knickrehm, Karla Longree, Aimee Moore, Dorothy Proud.

 The Department of Institution Management offers to the student orientation and training in food administration.
 Practice is provided in situations where large numbers of persons are served.
 The students participate in preparing and serving food in the cafeteria, where approximately 1500 patrons are fed each day.
-The content of courses includes organization and administration procedures, the selection, care, preparation, and service of food in quantity, menu planning, accounting, food control, kitchen planning, and the selection and care of institution equipment
+The content of courses includes organization and administration procedures, the selection, care, preparation, and service of food in quantity, menu planning, accounting, food control, kitchen planning, and the selection and care of institution equipment and furnishings.

-Students who major in institution management will complete the following courses totaling 16 or 17 credits: Institution Management 220, 318, 325, and either Institution Management 327, Hotel Accounting 240, or Industrial and Labor Relations 461.
+Students who major in Institution Management will complete the following courses totaling 16 or 17 credits: Institution Management 220, 318, 320, and either Institution Management 327, Hotel Accounting 240, or Industrial and Labor Relations 461.

-Some courses in other colleges of the University that are related to the work in institution management are in personnel administration, personnel problems in supervision, human relationships, meat and meat products, food economics, bacteriology.
+Some courses in other colleges of the University that are related to the work in institution management are in personnel administration; personnel problems in supervision; human relationships; meat and meat products; food economics; bacteriology.

 Summer Practice Requirement.
-Students preparing for positions in the field of institution management must meet a summer practice requirement (see page 23).
+Students preparing for positions in the field of Institution Management are expected to meet a summer practice requirement (see page 24).